slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 5 tutees | 5 | 4.8515E-05 | 0.00237726 | 0.09444  | 0.00022451 |
 | Total             |   | 1          | 49         |          | 2.21405352 |

-### Total money amount needed to run the Slonigiraf system in a specific country
+### Total Money Amount Needed To Run the Slonigiraf System in a Specific Country

 As 2.214 USD is needed for a one student from Ethiopia, and the total number of possible students Ethiopia is 46,974,914 we need 104 million USD for the whole country.